paulshuker/coppafisher/docs/omp.md

 score threshold set by `score_threshold` (typically `0.1`).
 These are the final OMP gene reads shown in the [Viewer](diagnostics.md#viewer).

-??? note "Why not score each spot using a single coefficient value?"
+??? info "Why not score each spot using a single coefficient value?"

     Coefficients can be inflated by single overly-bright round/channel anomalies since they are computed using a non-robust least squares calculation.
 This could be from real autofluorescence or from mistakes in registration.